TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 2. Define a Custom Policy: You need two policy statements:

   - One to allow full EC2 access in the desired region.
+  - Another to explicitly deny access to EC2 resources in all other regions.